kasir-barati/html-css/01-html/README.md

 ### Modern area

 ASCII was not up to the task so we come up with **Unicode character set**.

-It contains billion of characters, as such it can support pretty much any character that you want.
+- It contains billion of characters, as such it can support pretty much any character that you want.
+- Characters of most languages in the world can be used simultaneously.

 ![Special characters and none-English letters](./special-characters-and-none-english-letters.png)